swevans/thread.js/README.md

 ## Examples
-We've compiled a Thread.js example that shows off counting prime numbers on a background thread.
+We've compiled a couple Thread.js examples that show off using events and performing intensive operations.
 More examples are sure to come in the future.
+* **<a href="http://jsfiddle.net/swevans/mLbzmtm5/12/">JSFiddle Events Example</a>** - Dispatches ping and pong events as shown above
-* **<a href="http://jsfiddle.net/swevans/5m6rqsro/8/">JSFiddle Prime Numbers Example</a>**
+* **<a href="http://jsfiddle.net/swevans/5m6rqsro/8/">JSFiddle Prime Numbers Example</a>** - Performs intensive prime number counting operation without disrupting UI animation
 <br/>
 <br/>